 NEW!
 Overview of the Growing Up WILD Science Curriculum (2 hrs - K2 C1) Growing Up WILD is an environmental education program for preschool through grade 2 that builds on children's natural sense of wonder.
 Based on the popular book of the same title, this class provides an overview of the Growing Up WILD curriculum activities.
 A connection to the Learning Standards, as well as developmental domains and various content areas will be addressed.

-Preschool / PreK / Kindergarten: STEM Experiences (2 or 3 hrs - K2.14 C2, K2.15 C2): This interactive, hands-on session will present STEM challenges to explore science/math/engineering activities for preschool/pre-k/kindergarten classrooms.
+Preschool / PreK / Kindergarten: STEM Experiences (2 hrs - K2.14 C2, K2.15 C2): This interactive, hands-on session will present STEM challenges to explore science/math/engineering activities for preschool/pre-k/kindergarten classrooms.
 NOTE: Obviously the on-line version does not have a hands-on component.

 NEW!
 School Age: STEM Challenges for After School Programs (2 hrs - K2 C1) STEM challenges are the perfect addition to after school programs.
 These high interest activities promote problem solving, critical thinking and collaboration.